VeronicaToro/LoRa-model/README.md

 User-specified networks
 -----------------------

 For a custom network, you must specify the location of all the nodes in the same format used in the example file in the *network_ini_files/* folder.
-Moreover, if you would like to specify the SF and TP of all nodes, you can do so in the same format of the example file.
-Additionally, you must enable the *-sno* flag when running the algorithm, as follows:
+Moreover, if you would like to specify the SF and TP of all nodes, you can do so in the same format as in the example file provided in this repository.
+Additionally, you must enable the *-sno* flag when running the code.
+This flag indicates whether the SFs and TPs are in the network pickle file.

 ```
 python main.py -s minimum -t maximum -d ../network_config_files/custom_network.ini -sno 1